- For years SAP has said that S/4HANA was complete in terms of development.

 The Truth About S/4HANA’s Completion Level

-There is quite a history to this, and it is explained in the article The Evidence that S/4HANA Missed its Deadlines, but SAP severely missed the deadlines for the non-Finance portion of the suite.
-Furthermore, SAP concocted a storyline which was pushed through an SAP paid media entity and quoting a highly compliant consulting company that the fact S/4HANA was not yet complete was in “the eye of the beholder” as is covered in the article SAP’s Misleading Storyline for S/4HANA Being Incomplete.
+There is quite a history to this, and it is explained in the article The Evidence that S/4HANA Missed its Deadlines.
+But SAP severely missed the deadlines for the non-Finance portion of the suite.
+Furthermore, SAP concocted a storyline that was pushed through an SAP paid media entity and quoting a highly compliant consulting company that the fact S/4HANA was not yet complete was in “the eye of the beholder” as is covered in the article SAP’s Misleading Storyline for S/4HANA Being Incomplete.
 Which, of course, contradicts SAP’s previous position that S/4HANA is complete.